Who We Are

 Noa Daniel

-Noa Daniel MEd is a teacher, consultant, the Chief Building Officer at Building Outside the Blocks (BOB) and the founder and director of The Mentoree.
+Noa Daniel MEd is a teacher, consultant, the Chief Building Officer at Building Outside the Blocks (BOB).

-Noa is also a podcaster, a children’s book author and writer, TEDx and keynote speaker.
-She hosted the weekly live OnEdMentors show on VoicEd Radio.
-Noa blogs about her work in and outside of school including chronicling the continuous growth of The Mentoree.
+She is also a children’s book author and writer, TEDx and keynote speaker, and a podcaster.
+She hosted the weekly live OnEdMentors show on VoicEd Radio and The Personal Playlist Podcast.

 Teri Rubinoff

-Teri Rubinoff PhD is the Programming and Research Coordinator at The Mentoree, a Course Facilitator at The MEHRIT Centre, an AQ Course Instructor and Developer at Queen’s University, and a Contract Lecturer at Lakehead University.
+Teri Rubinoff PhD is a Course Facilitator at The MEHRIT Centre, an AQ Course Instructor and Developer at Queen’s University, and a Contract Lecturer at Lakehead University.
 She has also held a variety of roles in K-12 education including Special Education Consultant and Early Years Consultant in a publicly-funded school district in Ontario, Canada.
 Her ongoing academic interests include teacher mentorship, play-based kindergarten, and self-regulation.
 The common theme in all Teri’s work is supporting the ongoing learning of novice and experienced educators through co-regulating relationships.

 Christine Chin